paul-hammant/tbd/content/game-changers/index.md

 Whereas many had previously used this technique to avoid longer version-control branches in a trunk model, this was the first time it had been detailed online and given a name (by Stacy Curl).

-## Github's entire platform (2008 onwards)
+## GitHub's entire platform (2008 onwards)

 ![](away_from_tbd2.png)

-Github was launched as a portal on February 8, 2008, and features have been added steadily ever since.
+GitHub was launched as a portal on February 8, 2008, and features have been added steadily ever since.
 The initial version contained forks, which was a formal way of expressing the directionality of related DVCS repositories, and promoting a forgiveness model for unsolicited changes to source code (as opposed to the permission model that preceded it for other portals).

 ### Pull Requests (2008)

-Github added "Pull-Requests" (PRs) on Feb 23rd, 2008{{< ext url="https://github.com/blog/3-oh-yeah-there-s-pull-requests-now" >}},
+GitHub added "Pull-Requests" (PRs) on Feb 23rd, 2008{{< ext url="https://github.com/blog/3-oh-yeah-there-s-pull-requests-now" >}},
 while in beta, and popularized the entire practice for the industry when they came out of beta in April of that year.
 For source/repo platforms, and VCSs generally, this and "forking generally" was a total game changer, and commercial prospects of other companies were decided based on their ability to react to this culture change.